charles-os/news.highlight/README.md

 ## Description

-DAILY STORY/ News-Feed is a web application that displays a list of various news sources like BBC and CNN.
+DAILY STORY/ News-highlights is a web application that displays a list of various news sources.
 On choosing a news source.Clicking a news link will redirect the user to read it fully from the news source.
 It consumes data from the News API and provides it to user in categories.

 ## Set up and Installations

 Clone the repository to your local machine from the link below